 If you don’t need to use a card when going out, leave it at home.
 Credit cards are more for emergency purposes or significant purchases, not necessarily for those designer shirts or dresses you’ve been eyeing through shop windows.

 Having a card feels empowering, it can give you too much power, which can lead to you hanging your head in shame asking your parents for a bailout.

 A better bet is a pre-paid debit card, which provides a good introduction to managing your money on your own without the attendant risks of a credit card.
-The Current Visa Debit Card is a good choice for teaching teens how to effectively manage and budget their cash, while retaining robust parental controls.
-Additionally, Current offers round-ups so teens can boost their savings and set spending – and saving! – targets with the help of an easy to use app.

-Save for it if you really want it
+Save for it if You Really Want it

 As American financial broadcaster and expert, Dave Ramsey, has said, you’re pretty much an adult in training once you’ve passed puberty.
 During that training stage, you will learn how to become more self-reliant and be able to spend your money on what you need.

 Establishing long-term savings goals helps you manage future expectations for those major life goals you wished for growing up.
 Whether it be your first car, a place of your own, or to start your own business, you need the vision to set those goals in motion.